Thailand backs down on Facebook ban over royal posts

 Takorn said some 97 web pages deemed critical of the monarchy remained on the platform but authorities were seeking court orders to send Facebook demanding their removal.

-Thai authorities last week said Facebook had already removed some 170 posts.
+Thai authorities last week previously said Facebook had already removed some 170 posts.

 The social network giant declined to comment on how many posts it had made unavailable in Thailand since the recent requests.